ICE members and a high school teacher share how they created the institution's new digital civil engineering game for schools.

 You can get involved in ICE’s Education and Inspiration programme, including mentoring teams in the ICE David Butler Award (incorporating the CityZen game) by registering as an ICE STEM Ambassador.

 You could also join the volunteer working group who guide and support the institution’s activities to inspire young people in schools and colleges, or contribute your own idea for an activity that would inspire the next generation of civil engineers.
-Get in touch at [email protected] for more information.
+Get in contact for more information.